interstellarninja/MarketAgents/README.md

 ### LLM Agents

 Large Language Model (LLM) agents represent the cutting edge in agent-based modeling for economic simulations.
 These agents leverage the power of language models to process complex information, learn in context, and make nuanced decisions.
 LLM agents can read and generate human-like messages, allowing for rich information exchange beyond simple price signals.
 Their working memory and history window can be adjusted to model different levels of bounded rationality.
 By controlling compression and summarization levels, we can simulate varying degrees of information processing capabilities.
 LLM agents can potentially exhibit sophisticated behaviors such as strategic communication, complex reasoning about market conditions, and adaptive learning that more closely resembles human decision-making in real markets.

+## Institution

+The `Institution` class represents the rules, norms, and structures that govern the economic system in the simulation.
+It encompasses various aspects of the economic environment that influence agent behavior and market dynamics.

+Institution defines the "rules of the game" under which agents interact and markets operate.
+They encompass formal rules (like laws and regulations) and informal norms that shape economic behavior.
+In the context of double auctions and agent-based modeling, institutions determine critical aspects such as:

+1. The language or protocol agents use to communicate bids, asks, and other market information.
+2. Rules for allocating resources or matching buyers and sellers.
+3. Cost structures and how they are imputed to different market participants.
+4. Processes for market clearing and price adjustment.
+5. Broader economic policies like interest rates, taxation, and business regulations.

+By modifying institutional parameters, researchers can simulate different market structures, regulatory environments, and policy regimes, allowing for the study of their impacts on market efficiency, price discovery, and agent behavior.
+This flexibility makes the Institution class a powerful tool for exploring how different rules and norms affect market outcomes in various economic scenarios.

 # ACL Message Protocol in Multi-Agent Economic Simulation